hashicorp/terraform/website/source/docs/providers/openstack/r/dns_recordset_v2.html.markdown

 ## Import

-This resource can be imported by specifying all three arguments, separated by a forward slash:
+This resource can be imported by specifying the zone ID and recordset ID, separated by a forward slash.

 ```
-$ terraform import openstack_dns_recordset_v2.recordset_1 <recordset_id>
+$ terraform import openstack_dns_recordset_v2.recordset_1 <zone_id>/<recordset_id>
 ```